futurice/metalsmith-prismic-server/README.md

 #### `dev(config)`

-Runs the local development server.
+Runs the local development server, opening the root page in a browser (by default.
+This behaviour can be switched off via the config object).

 #### `build(config, modes)`